Kuala Lumpur: Where Modern Marvels Meet Timeless Charm

 By Road

 Several major highways connect Kuala Lumpur to other Malaysian cities and neighboring countries.
-The North-South Expressway provides the primary route for long-distance travel, while numerous bus operators offer services from the main terminals at Puduraya and the modern Imbi Bus Terminal near Pasar Rakyat.
+The North-South Expressway is the primary long-distance route, with regular bus services from major operators.
+Long-distance buses arrive at TBS (Terminal Bersepadu Selatan) for southern routes or Pudu Sentral for some northern routes.

 By Ferry

-While Kuala Lumpur itself is inland, the nearby Port Klang provides ferry connections to Indonesian destinations, with bus connections available to reach the city center.
+While KL itself is inland, nearby Port Klang provides ferry connections to Indonesian destinations including Sumatra, with bus connections back to the city center.

 Getting Around Kuala Lumpur